exo-archives/aio-ecm-wkf/README.txt

 	Linux, Unix, Mac OS
 	chmod u+x *.sh ./eXo run

 2.6.
-Open your web browsers, now eXo ECM can run on FireFox 2 or newer, Internet Explorer 6 or newer (we recommend using FireFox 3+ or Internet Explorer 7+ for the best result) and navigate to URL: http://localhost:8080/portal
+Open your web browsers, now eXo Workflow can run on FireFox 2 or newer, Internet Explorer 6 or newer (we recommend using FireFox 3+ or Internet Explorer 7+ for the best result) and navigate to URL: http://localhost:8080/portal